Spain's dominance faces ultimate test in Brazil

 Spain's midfield revolves around the settled quartet of Alonso, Busquets, Xavi and Iniesta, while at the back Sergio Ramos and Gerard Pique have formed a solid partnership in the middle, with the pacy Jordi Alba on the left.

-With Alvaro Arbeloa not selected, Cesar Azpilicueta looks to be in line for the right-back slot and Del Bosque has stuck with his captain Iker Casillas in goal despite him losing his first-team place at Real Madrid.
+With Alvaro Arbeloa apparently out of favour, Cesar Azpilicueta looks to be in line for the right-back slot and Del Bosque has stuck with his captain Iker Casillas in goal despite him losing his first-team place at Real Madrid.

 A majority of these players have won more trophies at club and international level than any before them but Brazil proved at the Confederations Cup they can be beaten, and beaten well.